nus-angklung/gili/DEPLOY.md

     git checkout dev
     git pull
     git checkout -b pre-deploy
-    git merge master # resolving merge conflicts as you go git push origin pre-deploy
+    git merge master # resolving merge conflicts as you go, you can use '--strategy-options' git push origin pre-deploy
     git tag -a vX.X # to tag a specific version
     ```
-3. Make a PR from `pre-deploy` branch to `master`
+3. Make a PR from `pre-deploy` branch to `dev`
-4. Squash and merge PR.
+4. Merge PR using `Create a merge commit` option.
+5. Make another PR from `dev` branch to `master`.
+There won't be any conflict at this point.
+6. Merge PR using `Squash and merge` option.
-5. Delete up branch in github and local
+7. Delete up `pre-deploy` branch in github and local